 If you are looking for car insurance, you’ve probably been wondering how it all works.
 After all, car insurance is a legal requirement and requires premium payments to remain in effect.
 So what is the best way to get coverage for your car?
 Read on to find out!
-This article explains the basics of liability insurance, Underinsured motorist property damage coverage, and minimum coverage car insurance.
+This article explains liability insurance basics, Underinsured motorist property damage coverage, and minimum car insurance.
 Hopefully, you’ll find this article useful in choosing your coverage.

 A liability policy pays for damages caused to other people’s property.
 It pays for repair costs and may pay auto shop fees if the other party has a car that is damaged.
 A liability policy pays the maximum amount of money a policyholder is legally obligated to pay for damages, but it can only cover the limits set by the policyholder.
 Bodily injury liability is another type of liability insurance that covers damages to other people and their property.